| |

 How do astronauts cope with zero gravity?
 This workshop looks at how they move, eat, sleep and wash.

-Light bulbs - Year 6
+Volcanoes - Year 6 and 7

 |